 She was made an Officer of the Order of Australia, in 2008, for distinguished service to the environment and the community and is the co-author of five books in the True Green series.

-Mr David G E Rickards
+Mr David G E Rickards OAM

 David co-founded Social Enterprise Finance Australia (SEFA) in 2011 which is a business making loans to social enterprises across Australia.
 David is also a director of the Australian Environmental Grantmakers Network.

-Mrs Kristina Stefanova
+Ms Kristina Stefanova

-Appointed as a Director on 27 February 2019.
+Appointed as a Director of the AMF on 27 February 2019.
 Kristina has nearly two decades of experience working with public and private sector in Australia, North America, the UK, and across regions.
 Kristina has worked for the World Bank, US Agency for International Development, UK Foreign and Commonwealth Office, and the Global CCS Institute.
 She has also helped start-up the largest environmental markets investment business in Australia; was Founding CEO of Brand Ethics, Australia’s first ethical fashion ratings agency; and more recently is co-leading an impact investment firm with an eye on social projects.

 Kristina is an active non-executive director at key non-profit boards and a member of Australia’s main philanthropic networks.
 In a previous professional life, she was a print journalist.